Supportive Health Care for Aging Pets

 Dogs and cats are typically considered “senior” when they reach 7 years of age.
 Depending on individual health, older pets may require more frequent exams to monitor any changes in health status.

-Keep in mind that what’s normal for one pet, may not be normal for another.
+Furthermore, keep in mind that what’s normal for one pet, may not be normal for another.
+This difference is not just true for animals of different species, like dogs, cats, or lizards, but also true for different families of the same species.
+As dog breeds change, their health, behavior, and habits change.
+If you have a havanese dog, then their diet, habits, and temperament will definitely be different from that of a labrador or beagle.
 Only you, as the owner, understand what is truly typical and atypical of your loyal companion.
-For cats, this could mean a noticeable loss in balance, inability to jump on the furniture, or cognitive disorientation.
+For cats, this could mean a noticeable loss of balance, inability to jump on the furniture, or cognitive disorientation.
 Such subtle symptoms may be indicative of an emerging issue.

-Besides these, growing in popularity among pet owners are CBD products (note that such products can be purchased from here), that have active cannabinoid compounds derived from the leaves and flowers of cannabis plants.
+Besides these methods mentioned above, growing in popularity among pet owners are CBD products (note that such products can be purchased from here), that have active cannabinoid compounds derived from the leaves and flowers of cannabis plants.
 The non-psychoactive oil has been shown to have an anti-inflammatory and anti-anxiety effect on senior pets.
 Potentially, CBD can be used to treat inflammation, arthritis/joint pain, seizures, digestive problems, anxiety/stress, and pain.
 Owners should consult with their veterinarian before administering any supplements to their furry friends.

 Lastly, routine dental care can significantly extend your pet’s lifetime.
 The chief reason is that as pets age, their immune systems weaken and they are less able to effectively fight off disease and infection.
 Bacteria that settles in the gums can easily enter your pet’s bloodstream and pose a risk.
 For example, plaque and tartar buildup may calcify, inflaming the gums and resulting in periodontal disease.
 Non-invasive methods of care like finger-brushing (as little as once per week) and dental chews (Greenies Dental Treats is a recommended brand), are worthwhile additions to help keep your dog’s teeth and gums healthy.